openhab/openhab-addons/addons/binding/org.openhab.binding.openuv/README.md

 ## Channels

-The OpenUV information that is retrieved is available as these channels:
+The OpenUV Report thing that is retrieved has these channels:

 | Channel ID   | Item Type   | Description                                    |
 |--------------|-------------|------------------------------------------------|